safchain/domiotools/README.md

 rf_eventd
 -------------
-Daemon that listens on GPIO pins in order to detect RF protocols and trigger MQTT message, and listens for MQTT message in order to trigger RF calls.
+Daemon that listens on GPIO pins in order to detect RF protocols and publish MQTT messages.
+It can also listen for MQTT messages in order to trigger RF calls.
 Currently the aim of rf_eventd is to be used with OpenHAB, but could be used with other projects.

 Dependencies
 -------------------